mihanizm56/fetch-api/README.md

 - Provides the ability to select necessary fields from the response (https://github.com/nemtsov/json-mask#readme used)
 - Provides the ability to use persistent params for all requests
 - Provides the ability to retry requests
+- Provides the ability to logging your error requests

 #### Request input options:
 - endpoint(string): the request url